 Carly Rothenberg, who joined the Company's legal department in August 2016 from a top-tier international law firm, is Mr. Schlosberg's daughter.
-The aggregate value of compensation paid to Ms. Rothenberg in 2021 was less than \$360,000, including equity awards, computed in accordance with ASC Topic 718.
+The aggregate value of compensation paid to Ms. Rothenberg in 2022 was less than \$320,000, including equity awards, computed in accordance with ASC Topic 718.
 Her compensation, including her equity awards, is comparable to other employees of the Company who hold analogous positions.

-In 2021, the Company occasionally chartered a private aircraft that is indirectly owned by Mr. Sacks for his business and personal travel.
+In 2022, the Company occasionally chartered a private aircraft that is indirectly owned by Mr. Sacks.
 On certain occasions, Mr. Sacks was accompanied by guests and other Company personnel when using such aircraft for business travel.
-For all such use, the Company paid \$190,433, an amount we believe is commensurate with market rates for comparable travel.
-See the section entitled "Compensation Discussion and Analysis - Perquisites" and the Summary Compensation Table and related tables and narrative that follow it for information on the Company's payments for travel by personal guests of Mr. Sacks.
+For all such use, the Company paid \$0.08 million, an amount we believe is commensurate with market rates for comparable travel.